halfhelix/playbook/readme.md

 Half Helix is a collaborative digital agency that partners with organizations to create modern digital experiences for culture and commerce.
 Together, we transform ideas into connected products and platforms for mobile and the web.

+## ♻️ Our Model

+Our business model is very simple:

+1) Make Good Work
+2) Wait for Emails

 ## 💯 Our Ways

 We're a collabrative agency.
 That means each person working on your project has a share in the company - be it a designer, developer, or specialist.
 This means our motivations are radically different than traditional agencies and we're able to do things that other cannot.